ldct/ethereum-research/README.md

 # Stablecoins

 A cryptocurrency whose market value is close to the market value of some fiat currency.
-Kind of like implementing sovereign
+Kind of like implementing sovereign monetary policy.

 https://blog.ethereum.org/2014/11/11/search-stable-cryptocurrency/